airbnb/streamalert/docs/source/outputs.rst

 ========
 A common strategy that has been found to be effective:

-* Write your rule and only designate Slack as an output
+* Write your rule and only designate a notification-style service, such as Slack, as an output
 * Identify false positives, refine the rule over a period of time
 * "Promote" the rule to production by removing Slack and adding PagerDuty and S3 as outputs